SUMMER LEADERSHIP CAMPS

 -

 These requirements are set by the Hearst Foundation and cannot be modified or waived.
-If you have any questions, you are encouraged to contact Pennsylvania US Senate Youth Program Coordinator Felix Yerace at senateyouth@pasc.net before applying.
+If you have any questions, you are encouraged to contact Pennsylvania US Senate Youth Program Coordinator Dr. Felix Yerace at senateyouth@pasc.net before applying.

 How to Apply